 MANP BNsg DipAppSC(Nsg) GradDipHSc GCDE

 Fran has a special interest in diabetes technology and is a certified trainer in all insulin pump therapy and continuous glucose monitoring systems.
 She enjoys working with people of all ages to help them understand and manage their condition and to live well with diabetes every day.
+Fran was awarded Victorian CDE of the Year 2020!
+This is an award she is extremely proud of, as it represents her care and passion for her role as a Diabetes Educator.

-Dawn Pescod – RN Credentialled Diabetes Educator
+Dawn Pescod – Nurse Practitioner, Credentialled Diabetes Educator

-RN GradDip (CritCare) GCDE
+MANP GradDip (CritCare) GCDE

 Dawn is highly skilled in all aspects of diabetes care, from those newly diagnosed to those with complex needs including women with gestational diabetes requiring insulin throughout their pregnancy.
 She has a special interest in diabetes technology and works as a lead educator at diabetes camps.

-Ashlee Franklin – RN Credentialled Diabetes Educator
+Ashlee Franklin – Nurse Practitioner, Credentialled Diabetes Educator

 RN GCDE

-Kylie Nadenbousch – RN Credentialled Diabetes Educator
+Kylie Nadenbousch – Nurse Practitioner, Credentialled Diabetes Educator

-RN DipAdvNsg GCDE
+MANP DipAdvNsg GCDE

 Who is a Nurse Practitioner (NP)?